jon-deng/block-array/README.md

 ## Motivation and Similar Projects

-There are similar projects that provide block matrix and block vector functionality such as the excellent FEniCS project and it's associated projects (https://github.com/FEniCS, https://fenicsproject.org/, https://bitbucket.org/fenics-apps/cbc.block); however, these are specialized to the solution of PDE systems and sparse matrix/vector formats so can be difficult to apply outside of that use case.
+There are similar projects that provide block matrix and block vector functionality such as the excellent FEniCS project and it's associated projects (https://github.com/FEniCS, https://fenicsproject.org/, https://bitbucket.org/fenics-apps/cbc.block).
+These are typically specialized to the solution of PDE systems and sparse matrix/vector formats so can be difficult to apply outside of that use case.
 This package provides a more generic block tensor compatible with numpy to facilitate these other use cases.